 When is the next live event?

-Starting in 2018, we are planning on doing one big live show each year on the Saturday before Thanksgiving at Lathrop High School’s Hering Auditorium.
+Live shows will be posted on our Events Page.
+Our shows are typically the Saturday before Thanksgiving at 7:00pm in Lathrop High School’s Hering Auditorium.
 Follow us on Facebook or join our mailing list to be the first to know when we officially announce our next live event!

 Where was Dark Winter Nights in 2017-18?